California ERISA Lawyers

 Receiving Both ERISA and Social Security Disability (SSDI)

-Many people qualify for both ERISA disability benefits and Social Security Disability Insurance (SSDI) benefits.
-However, to receive SSDI, you must suffer a “severe, long-term, total” disability that meets the Social Security Administration’s definition.
+Many people qualify for both ERISA disability benefits and Social Security Disability Insurance (SSDI).
+However, to receive SSDI, you must meet the Social Security Administration’s definition of a “severe, long-term, total” disability.

 While you cannot “double-dip” from both funds, we can help ensure you receive all benefits entitled to you.
 If you are awarded SSDI back payments while your ERISA claim was pending: